Coreytsang01/HKweatherProject/README.md

 6. Run `mainRun.py` to see whether it can download and clean the data, importing into `Master Data.xlsx`

 # Task Scheduler Setup
 if you would like to run the program from time to time automatically, it is recommanded to create a `.bat` to be run in Task Scheduler because the python file cannot be run directly in Task Scheduler.
 The `.bat` has been uploaded that you can refer to it and make your own one.
-However, there are two lines that need to be amended.
+However, there are two lines refered to your local machine.
 It needs to be revised as your python virtual environment and also the file directory.
 **i.e.**
 ```bash
 cd /d F:\python\001_ObservatoryProject